 - Abide by the university's motto, which is also the philosophy of legal education.

-- With acquisition of the basic knowledge dispensed in the Faculty of Law as a prerequisite, acquire profound academic knowledge from a range of viewpoints, and cultivate excellent skills to work in careers for which a high level of expertise is required.
+- With the acquisition of the basic knowledge dispensed in the Faculty of Law as a prerequisite, acquire profound academic knowledge from a range of viewpoints, and cultivate excellent skills to work in careers for which a high level of expertise is required.

 - To acquire a high level of hands-on legal knowledge and thought processes, deepen and expand viewpoints regarding gender roles, and foster an understanding of human rights based on globally accepted standards for today's society.

 The fundamental point of the first objective is that "all life should be treated with equal respect", a point common to the fundamental philosophy of modern law, which is "human dignity".
 The second and third objectives aim for two forms of empowerment.
 Specifically, the second empowers the student herself through the acquisition of specialized legal knowledge at the doctoral level.
 The third aims to contribute to empowering people in society particularly women, by making students aware of the central issues of gender equality and turning them into agents of support who can use their specialized legal knowledge based on global human rights standards.
-Women's empowerment is a process in which women have the right to live life based on their own decisions and thus put their true talents to work in society.
+Women's empowerment is a process in which women have the right to live a life based on their own decisions and thus put their true talents to work in society.
 This graduate school pursues the realization of these two forms of empowerment through its educational objectives.

 Master's course studies

 With gender viewpoints based on international human rights standards as a foundation, this course aims to cultivate experts who are proactive in work and who engage in legal issues with a high level of professional knowledge.
-The curriculum system takes various forms, tailored to the distinct fields of local government administration, corporate law, international organizations and paralegal fields to ensure the student has a high level of specialized knowledge in his or her field.
+The curriculum system takes various forms, tailored to the distinct fields of local government administration, corporate law, international organizations, and paralegal fields to ensure the student has a high level of specialized knowledge in his or her field.
 This is a research course where basic legal knowledge which will assist in one's studies is required.
 In addition, we are looking for those with a strong interest in understanding the concept of human rights as a foundation of gender opinions and as a universal benchmark across countries.

-One of the objectives of this research program is to engage in the further education of working adults in society in legal subjects coming under the three fields of public law, corporate law and Gender and the Law.
-With a lesson structure that is open to working adults who are looking for a career advancement through higher education alongside their current occupation, we are carrying out a selection at the university entrance exam with favor given to working adults who take the experience of with interacting with society and writing a research plan seriously.
+One of the objectives of this research program is to engage in the further education of working adults in society in legal subjects coming under the three fields of public law, corporate law, and Gender and the Law.
+With a lesson structure that is open to working adults who are looking for career advancement through higher education alongside their current occupation, we are carrying out a selection at the university entrance exam with favor given to working adults who take the experience of interacting with society and writing a research plan seriously.

 Our research and mentoring system